 This seems like an obvious point, but it’s crucial to keep in mind.
 Since you’re not likely to have a particularly lengthy resume just yet, your undergraduate grades will carry more weight in the eyes of the admissions staff.
 No senioritis for you!
 Be sure to take all your coursework seriously.
 A stellar GPA isn’t everything, but it definitely helps.

-Choose your classes wisely
+Choose your courses (and your professors) wisely

 Cultivate relationships with your professors

 Professors with whom you have a rapport are more likely to offer guidance, keep you in mind for work or internship opportunities, write you letters of recommendation, and provide insight into programs you may be well-suited for.

 Remember that teachers are there to help students succeed, and they’re usually more than happy to offer their time, experience, and expertise.
 Don’t be afraid to reach out—either via email or by dropping in during office hours—to ask questions or discuss your grad school plans.

 Whether it’s working at your college radio station, participating in student government, or pursuing volunteer opportunities in your field of study, taking on a leadership role is an effective way to gain experience, network, and project manage—all of which look great on your grad school application.